Samsung/Tizen.CircularUI/README.md

 Tizen Wearable CircularUI project also provides extended Xamarin.Forms controls.
 These controls basically look same as what it is in Xamarin.Forms, but provide additional features just for Tizen wearables.
 The developers would want to use the following controls only when they specifically need to use the provided features in each controls.

-- [BezelInteractionPage](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.BezelInteractionPage.html) : A subclass of Xamarin.Forms.ContentPage that allows you to set which view  gets the Bezel rotation event.
+- [BezelInteractionPage](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.BezelInteractionPage.html) : A subclass of Xamarin.Forms.ContentPage that allows you to set which view gets the bezel rotation event.
 - [CircleListView](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.CircleListView.html) : A subclass of Xamarin.Forms.ListView that allows you to change the bar color of the `ListView`.
 - [CircleScrollView](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.CircleScrollView.html) : A subclass of Xamarin.Forms.ScrollView that allows you to change the bar color of the `ScollView`.
 - [CircleStepper](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.CircleStepper.html) : A subclass of Xamarin.Forms.Stepper that provides additional properties to set visible elements on Tizen wearable.